mrichar1/jsonapi-vuex/README.md

 - _Searching_ - The API can be searched without any changes being propagated to the store.
 This is useful for AJAX-style queries. (see [`search`](#search))

+- _Action Status Tracking_ - The state of any in-flight action can be checked to discover if it has completed yet (successfully or with an error).
+(See [Action Status](#action-status))

 ### Vuex Methods

 The 3 categories of Vuex methods are used as follows: